platformsh/gha-prep-for-autopr/README.md

 # Prep for Auto Pull Request

-In order for your github repository to support auto-merging of pull requests there are several settings that need to be need to be set-up/enabled.
-This action sets up all those items, and adds `platformsh` (the check created when you set up a github integration for your platform.sh project) as a required check on your default branch.
+In order for your github repository to support auto-merging of pull requests there are several settings that need to be set-up/enabled.
+This GitHub Action sets up all those items, and adds `platformsh` (the check created when you set up a github integration for your platform.sh project) as a required check on your default branch.

 ## Inputs